thebobfather2/buildtorarity/README.md

 ## Upgrading Traits
 <ul>
+  <li>You will need to monitor the receiving wallet and/or your inboxes for when holders submit NFTs that need to be upgraded.
+We plan to automate this process in later phases, but for now the service requires some manual effort by founders.</li>
   <li>Look up the submitted primary NFT on https://solscan.io/ to obtain the mint address, edition number and view the existing traits</li>
   <li>Remember to save the current metadata URI and add it to your spreadsheet (see Notes below) if you would like to revert back to this version later.
   <li>Use Hashlips to generate the upgraded NFT (change the config file in hashlips to only create 1, and put only one of each trait in the folder to create desired NFT)</li>